ACG6th/sem/README.md

 Maxwell is a cat; he's a great cat.

+I LOVE ORANGE CATS, ORANGE CATS ARE SOMETHING ELSE.